jacoboreore/assessments/README.md

 3. Project Installation

-Clone the repository or download the code.
+Download the code as ZIP.

 Import the solution as "Maven Project" in Eclipse.